Our Dive Centre Procedures

 - If you use your own mask, spitting in it is discouraged and anti-fog should be used

 - If you are renting a mask, spitting in it is not allowed and anti-fog has to be used – please consider bringing your own mask when possible

-- Staff will follow the above hand cleaning procedure when changing cylinders on the boat
+- Staff will follow the above hand cleaning procedure when changing cylinders

 - Social distancing is important to prevent the spread of a virus, therefore the boat seating arrangement implemented should be followed at all times